 “I’m an engineer…but when I visited these areas, I realized the issues aren’t just about technical needs—it’s about the people,” she said.
 “People who can’t afford public housing…where most [shelters] are made of iron sheets and cardboard.
 It’s not always feasible to just build a toilet.”

 On October 4, 2016, Winter returned to Rutgers to deliver a presentation to Professor Ousseina Alidou’s Introduction to the Literatures of Africa class on her latest research project, “Women and Sanitation in Nairobi Slums: What's Really Going On,” which expands on previous studies of East African urban sanitation to include a cultural and gendered aspect.

-Many homes in the settlements are female-headed, possibly stemming from an uptick in the amount of women going into cities to look for work or to get married.
+Many homes in the settlements are headed by females, possibly stemming from an uptick in the amount of women going into cities to look for work or to get married, according to Winter.
 And in an area about the size of Livingston Campus and packed with 200,000 people, access to private facilities is scarce; most opt for public, shared or nontraditional facilities like buckets.

 “I got into this field because I wanted to know why women chose to use the facilities in certain ways or places because of unique risks they face,” she said.

 One such risk that women may face is sexual assault or violence when using public or shared facilities.
 Oftentimes, this leads to alternative choices that can cause serious health issues.